 - Mid-value retainer clients who spend 1k per month for one year on average

-- Low-value clients who want to work on an assignment-only basis; can be more difficult to work with
+- Low-value clients who want to work on an assignment-only basis, which can be more difficult to work with

-Each of these audiences will likely have some consistent qualities.
-The top value retainer clients, for example, will likely have a tendency to be larger-sized companies with big budgets and consistent needs.
-The high profile clients will have big brand name recognition.
+Each of these audiences has some consistent qualities.
+For example, the top value retainer clients often tend to be larger-sized companies with big budgets and consistent needs.
+Most of these high-profile clients also have big brand name recognition.

-Examples of different traits that you may look at when creating a lead scoring model (which includes traits for B2B and B2C brands) include:
+Some examples of different traits that you may want to look for when creating a lead scoring model ( including traits for both B2B and B2C brands) include:

 - Brand name recognition